 Power users

-A power user is someone who is better at computer skills than the standard user, like students, graphic designers, and web developers.
+A power user is someone who's better at computer skills than the standard user, like students, graphic designers, and web developers.
 This kind of user requires a powerful, high-end laptop that can run larger programs and withstand continuous use.
 These laptops will require more maintenance and will be more expensive than a standard laptop, but will work well and fast for a long time.

 Gamers